seng438-winter-2024/seng438-a1-NicoleHeather/seng438-a1-team_number.md

 # Introduction

-An introduction of your lab work, and what you knew about exploratory and manual functional testing before this lab
+Testing is a cricial aspect of software engineering, it helps to ensure the quality and efficiency of a product while also providing a pathway of communication between developer and client.
+The purpose of this lab is to explore the pracical procedures and introdcuce proper bug reporting in a team enviroment.
+This groups knowledge of exploratory and manual testing was purely theoretical before the execution of this lab, but after we now have a better understanding of how testing procedure takes place in a practical development enviroment.

 # High-level description of the exploratory testing plan